NR-SSOR right preconditioned RRGMRES for arbitrary singular systems and least squares problems: NR-SSOR right preconditioned RRGMRES and its application to singular systems and rectangular least squares problems

 Since $\sigma_{i}(1 \leq i \leq n)$ is positive and $v_{i} (1 \leq i \leq n)$ are real numbers, $(PM^{-1}\vector{y}, \vector{y})$ is positive.
 Since $PM^{-1}$ is symmetric, $PM^{-1}$ is positive definite.

 Since

 $C^{(\ell)} = PM^{-1}$ is positive definite. \end{proof}

-Therefore, for the NR-SSOR right preconditioner $B = CA^{\trans}$, $C \in \rnn$ is symmetric positive definite.
+Therefore, for the NR-SSOR right preconditioner $B = CA^{\rm T}$, $C \in \rnn$ is symmetric positive definite if $A$ has no zero columns and $0 < \omega < 2$ holds.
 Then, since $AB$ is symmetric, $AB$ is range-symmetric.
-The right preconditioned GMRES with $B = A^{\rm T}C$ by stationary iterative methods converges to a solution of $A\vector{x}= \vector{b}$ for all $\vector{b} \in \ran(A)$ and all initial iterate $\vector{x}_0 \in \rn$ (\cite{MH}, Theorem 5.5, 5.6).
-However, the right preconditioned GMRES and RRGMRES with $B = A^{\rm T}C$ by stationary iterative methods do not necessarily determine a least squares solution of (\ref{AB}) for arbitrary $ \bb \in \Rm$.
-On the other hand, the NR-SSOR right preconditioned RRGMRES determines a least squares solution of (\ref{AB}) for arbitrary $ \bb \in \Rm$ since $AB$ is range-symmetric.
+On the other hand, the right preconditioned GMRES with $B = A^{\rm T}C$ using stationary inner iterations converges to a solution of $A\vector{x}= \vector{b}$ for all $\vector{b} \in \ran(A)$ and all initial iterate $\vector{x}_0 \in \rn$ (\cite{MH}, Theorem 5.5, 5.6).
+However, the right preconditioned GMRES and RRGMRES with $B = A^{\rm T}C$ using stationary inner iterations do not necessarily determine a least squares solution of (\ref{AB}) for arbitrary $ \bb \in \Rm$. since $AB$ is not necessarily range-symmetric.
+On the other hand, the NR-SSOR right preconditioned GMRES and RRGMRES determines a least squares solution of (\ref{AB}) for arbitrary $ \bb \in \Rm$ since $AB$ for NR-SSOR right preconditioning is range-symmetric.

 Next, we will investigate the distribution of the eigenvalues of $AC^{(\ell)}A^{\rm T}$ where $C^{(\ell)}A^{\rm T}$ is the preconditioned matrix by $\ell$ NR-SSOR inner iterations.

 According to \cite{DAX}, the iteration matrix $H$ for NR-SSOR with $0 < \omega < 2$ is semiconvergent.